Information before the course

 Rules of the Centre

-- In the rooms, consume only water.
+3. In your room, consume only water.
 Please consume coffee, tea, biscuits, etc. in the dining room.

-- Inside the main building, please wear a change of clothes.
+4. Inside the main building, please wear slippers.
 If you walk outside barefoot, please wash your feet before entering.

-- Once the course has started, please use the cloakroom only to enter the building.
+5. Once the course has started, please use one the cloakroom to enter the building. (not the Reception).

-- Karma Yoga.
-(Helping the centre).
+9. Karma Yoga or Helping.
 On these courses it is voluntary and by agreement with the organizer.
 However if you feel like it you can help us with various chores.
 Information will be given to you on arrival.

-- Vegetarian food is served at the stay.
+13. Vegetarian food is served during the retreat.
 If you are allergic to a certain food ingredient and have not indicated this on your application form, please let us know as soon as possible.
-For meditators with dietary restrictions, a uniform gluten-free and lactose-free diet will be served, as it is not in our power to accommodate different requests individually.
+For meditators with dietary restrictions, a uniform gluten-free and lactose-free diet will be served, as it is not possible to accommodate different requests individually.

 First time on a meditation retreat